REESELAW BLOG

 In the Collaborative Process, each party is represented by a Collaborative Attorney.
 It is important not to confuse a Collaborative Attorney with an attorney who is being collaborative.
 A Collaborative Attorney, practicing Collaborative Law is an attorney who is trained in Collaborative Law and who represents his or her client in accordance with specific protocols within the Collaborative Process.
 The Collaborative Attorneys who represent the parties:

-• Commit, along with his or her client, to work toward resolution outside oflitigation
+• Commit, along with his or her client, to work toward resolution outside of litigation

 • Promote and protect his or her client's best interests in an approach that also upholds the dignity and security of the other party and the parties' children